Husky110/PSHandHistoryManager/README.md

 #### But what if the afk-player is involed in the flop/turn/river or the only one besides me in the hand?
 In that case PokerStarsHandHistoryManager uses a fake-player, which replaces the afk-player.
 With that way, you don't lose any data on the other players.
-During the setup it tells you the name of the fake-player, so it can be identified within the database of your HUD.
+After the setup it tells you the name of the fake-player, so it can be identified within the database of your HUD.
 This fake-player has a randomized name, so noone can make himself undetectable by using the fake-playername as accountname.

 ## Why is the program OpenSource and free?
 It came to my mind to monetarize this tool, and since PokerStars is not willing to help processing their files, I will need the community.
 Besides that, it looks like cheating to me that some people have access to an advantage, which other people don't have.
-And I want this tool to be evaluated and allowed by PokerStars.

-## What works so far?
-Nothing valuable.
-As today (23.Feb.2017) the following features are implemented:

-* a small User-Interface (right now just for debugging-purposes)
-* a setup-routine (right now just for debugging-purposes, it's more like a draft)
-* Scanning the PokerStars-HandHistory-Directory and serialize the hands for further processing (only english handhistoryfiles)
-* most of the interface-routines are localized to english and german
-* most of the current working routines are documented

-## What is the roadmap?
-Nextup is the handprocessing itself.
-Problem is that PokerStars saves the files in the language the PokerStars-Client runs on.
-This is not a problem for german or english, but I don't speak russian or chinese, or sth. like that.
-After the processing itself, I will focus on the User-Interface.

-## When will you release the program?
-There is no specific date so far.
-But I try do be done before 01.
-Mar.
-2017.
-It depends on how fast I can comeup with a mostly-stable alpha.
-As soon as I have something to release I will upload the binaries.
+But I would realy appreciate if you would donate something. :) (see button on top)

 ## Which licence do you use for the program?
-While it's in development, I use a non-specific licence which allows you to use it for personal purposes and for contribution.
-When the first releases comes up, I switch the licence for the MIT-Licence.
+I use the MIT-Licence.
-If you work for a company and you want to improve your product - feel free to use the code as inspiration.
-But please don't just copy it, even tho the licence allows it. :)